lehlud/Mindful/docs/CONTRIBUTING.md

 ### 4. Submit a Pull Request:

-- Once your changes are ready, submit a pull request to the `dev` branch of the repository.
+- Once your changes are ready, submit a pull request to the `main` branch of the repository.
 Be sure to reference any issues that your pull request addresses in the description.

 ### 5. Review and Merge: